teodorov/CEGARBoxCPP/README.md

 Run ``./compile.sh`` to compile CEGARBox

 ## Input Formula
 CEGARBox accepts file input.
-Input is terminated by a newline and valid formula are defined by the following grammar:
+Input is terminated by a newline and valid input formula are defined by the following grammar:
 ```
 Formula := ImpFormula <=> ImpFormula || ImpFormula
 ImpFormula := OrFormula => OrFormula || OrFormula